 Thus, using the name and image of the Mother of God as a marketing tool for an educational program that actually promotes the ideas of an individual Catholic woman, or worse, an individual Protestant feminist, is another misleading fault Berquist needs to be held accountable for.
 Her program should have been named “Laura Berquist’s Designing Her Own Curriculum School” or “Dorothy Sayers’ School for Catholics”, but it was branded and marketed, instead, as “Mother of Divine Grace School”.
 To see this false education advertised as “classical education” and marketed with the name and image of Our Lady is shameful and, again, has misled many Catholic families.

-It is one thing for Mrs. Berquist to teach and publish a curriculum of her own liking, but another to suggest that the curriculum she is publishing is a retoration of some formerly known and studied curriculum of Catholic history.
+It is one thing for Mrs. Berquist to teach and publish a curriculum of her own liking (which is perfectly fine), but it is another thing to suggest that the curriculum she is publishing is a retoration of some formerly known and studied curriculum of Catholic history.
 Catholic homeschool parents should request of her clarification of the following facts:

 - the educational ideas of Dorothy Sayers DO NOT represent the classical Catholic curriculum studied and taught by saints and wise men throughout history.